miohtama/capitalgram/posts/captable-management-software-comparison.md

 ## EquityEffect

-[EquityEffect](https://equityeffect.com) made me a happy.
+[EquityEffect](https://equityeffect.com) made me happy.
 They offer a self sign-up, though takes [some effort to find it](https://www.equityeffect.com/free-sign-up/).

 > If you’re a private company with less than 50 equity owners, fill out the form below to start using EquityEffect for free.
 You’ll be directed to the EquityEffect app.